sebherbert/Deproj/README.md

 # DeProj HOW TO

+## Requirements.

+We use builtin functions introduced in MATLAB R2019b.
+So you need at least this version.

 ## Launch the program
 The method can both be called in a GUI and by the command line of MATLAB
 1. To call the method using the GUI: